 What shows the new right attitude?

-Conspiracy myths about alleged infiltration by Islam, the assertion of an opinion dictate, an abuse of the "establishment" as illegitimate, false and fraudulent, the call for national recollection of the EU and the call for resistance to the current policy form a coherent new right attitude , which is represented by nearly 28% of the population.
+Conspiracy myths about alleged infiltration by Islam, assertion of a dictate of opinion, an abuse of the "establishment" as illegitimate, hypocritical and fraudulent, the demand for national recollection of the EU and the call for resistance to current politics form a coherent, new-right pattern of attitudes , which is represented by nearly 28% of the population.

 The further to the right the respondents position themselves, the more they represent this form of new right attitudes.
 84% of the AfD voters tend to adjust their attitudes.